AI is policing the package theft beat for UPS as ‘porch piracy’ surge continues across U.S.

 Zipline is not alone in its ambitions.
 Zipline is part of a program with other startups like DroneUp and Flytrex to make deliveries for Walmart.
 Amazon, meanwhile, has been working on making drone deliveries a reality here for nearly a decade, although that business has struggled to overcome a thicket of regulation and low demand from test customers.

-published by Lancet found that hospitals using Zipline services were able to reduce their total annual blood supply waste rate by 67%, the CEO boasted.
+A study published by Lancet found that hospitals using Zipline services were able to reduce their total annual blood supply waste rate by 67%, the CEO boasted.

 “That is a mind-blowing statistic, and a really big deal.
 It saves health systems millions of dollars, by reducing inventory at the last mile and only sending it when it’s needed.”